Medical questions & health advice by licensed doctors

-"Can Multiple Sclerosis cause lesions on the spine?
+"Can Multiple Sclerosis cause lesions on the spine?"

 I recently had a body scan to figure out some strange symptoms I've been having and the doctor said she found a ""lytic lesion"" on my spine.
 But I'm worried that I actually have multiple sclerosis because of the nature of my symptoms.
 Can't multiple sclerosis also cause spinal lesions?

 I think your doctor was talking about a lesion in the bone of your spine, not your actual spinal cord.
 There are many different things that can cause lytic lesions and having just one without any other symptoms really doesn't mean a whole lot.
 Patients that are found to have many lytic lesions usually have metastatic cancer, or a type of leukemia known as multiple myeloma.
 Multiple sclerosis can cause areas of what we call demyelination in the spinal cord, but these need to be detected by MRI.
 Multiple sclerosis lesions typically are not referred to as "lytic lesions."
 I suggest you schedule another appointment with the doctor that ordered the scan and explained it to you.
 Have him or her explain what this lytic lesion is, and what the next step is towards diagnosing what caused it.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.